How to Upload Files to Dropbox Without an Account

 Unlike File Requests, folder sharing requires the recipient to have a Dropbox account.
 They'll need to sign in (or create a free account) to upload files to the shared folder.

 Shared folders also give the recipient visibility into other files in that folder.
-If you need to collect files from clients or external contacts, this creates a privacy issue — they'll see what everyone else has submitted.
+If you need to collect files from clients or external contacts, this creates a privacy problem: they can see what everyone else has submitted.

-Best for: Internal teams or collaborators who already have Dropbox accounts and need ongoing two-way access to files.
+Best for: Internal teams or collaborators who already have Dropbox accounts and need ongoing two-way file access.

 Not ideal for: Collecting files from clients, vendors, or the public who may not have a Dropbox account.